 The Basic Information

 Every other Monday.
 Click the calendar button below to check which Mondays.
+We meet just once a month in June and July.

 10 am to 11 am

-First Presbyterian Sanctuary
+First Presbyterian Chapel

 Katie Forsthoff 404.518.9765